-Eight other local celebrities and members of the community will compete with professional dancers alongside Sarah Jane.
+Six other local celebrities and members of the community will compete with professional dancers alongside Sarah Jane.
 Raubach said the horses to feature came along with the personalities of their paired celebrity.

 "Each of those dancers are paired also with an adoptable horse at Horse Haven.
 These horses were chosen by their story and by their personalities.
 We had incredible people step up as celebrity dancers.
 What we knew about them, we matched up with the horses we had here," said Raubach.